 According to Gallup, there is a direct link between employees’ understanding of their company's identity and key measures of business health.
 Yet, only 41% of employees strongly agree that they know what their company stands for.
 When it comes to cloud adoption, this disconnect can derail the best-laid plans.

-Your organization can overcome this risk by taking an employee-centric approach to cloud adoption.
+Your organisation can overcome this risk by taking an employee-centric approach to cloud adoption.
 Instead of outright mandating a cloud transition, bring your staff along on each step of the journey from the beginning.
 This helps to give them perspective and context while letting them know that the cloud deployment is not happening to them, it’s happening with them.

 The goal of your cloud communication plan will be to gain buy-in.
 To achieve that goal means your messaging must connect with and resonate with them.
 When employees buy in to your business plans, they are more likely to embrace the transformation while becoming your biggest advocates and allies for the cloud migration.
 This, in turn, often helps to bring other employees onboard.

 Central to this proactive approach is a comprehensive communication plan.
 As you build that plan, try to do the following:

 - Communicate your company culture in your messaging, while using your unique voice.

 - Express the collaborative, inclusive nature of your cloud transition, including the roles team members will play in helping the transformation succeed.

 - Describe how the cloud will impact work, including improvements to workflow.

 - Explain how the cloud will benefit the customers and, as a result, lead to business success, a competitive advantage and overall longevity.

 2. Create a team to champion your cloud strategy